mekanika/qe/Readme.md

 }
 ```

-Where a field specifying a sub-property match is a typed as an Array (eg. the User's `cars` field above), the match **SHOULD** apply to all elements in the Array. e.g each car is checked if its `.year` property is `< 1970`.
+Where a field specifying a sub-property match is typed as an Array (eg. the User's `cars` field above), the match **SHOULD** apply to all elements in the Array. e.g each car is checked if its `.year` property is `< 1970`.

 ### .populate